 Substitute teachers in California have a variety of requirements that they must meet in order to be employed by a county.
+For example, to get consideration for a LAUSD substitute application (Los Angeles County), you must have a minimum of a bachelor's degree, a 2.75 minimum grade point average and three strong references from recent employment.
 Each county may have its own additional requirements, but no matter which county you wish to become employed in, you must also meet the state’s licensing requirements.

 In order to be a successful substitute teacher, you must display excellent leadership skills.
 This includes being friendly but firm, being organized and being patient.
 Your presence in a classroom automatically means that the students’ normal schedules have been disrupted, so you must be able to control the classroom, especially if you are substituting at a high school.
 Verbal and written communication skills are very important in this position, not only for communicating with the students, but also for communicating with their usual teachers, so you can follow their lesson plans when possible and let them know what you did in their absence.

-Substitute teachers in California must have a baccalaureate or higher degree from an accredited college or university.
+Substitute teacher requirements in California include a baccalaureate or higher degree from an accredited college or university.
 However, this requirement can be worked around if you are in the process of obtaining your bachelor’s degree from a regionally accredited California college.
 You must have a verified transcript showing at least 90 semester units of coursework in order to qualify for the necessary permits to become a substitute teacher.

 Basic Skills Requirement